mehackit/sonic-pi-workshop/_exercises/10-cheatsheet/01-cheatsheet.md

 c = chords.tick # save next chord to a variable 'c' c[0] # get the first note of the chord
 {% endhighlight %}

+## Other

+If your code is getting slow, try `use_bebug: false` in the beginning of your code.
+This reduces the log messages Sonic Pi generates and can speed up the code.